CLOSED FOR THE SEASON • Information may be outdated. Add this

 • Create a robust, diverse and more cohesive human rights community within Australia.

 Founded in 2007, the Human Rights Arts and Film Festival (HRAFF) is devoted exclusively to the exploration of human rights issues through art and film.
 Our aim is to foster a stronger human rights culture in Australia.

-HRAFF presents an annual film and arts festival which runs over ten days in Melbourne, Australia.
-In 2013 a selected festival program also toured Sydney, Canberra, Brisbane, Perth, and Alice Springs.
+HRAFF presents an annual film and arts festival which runs for two weeks in Melbourne, Australia and then often interstate.